bioinformatics-ca/CAN_2021/Module6/Module6_Lab.md

 **A9)** The CummerBund package provides a wide variety of plots that can be used to visualize a gene’s expression profile or genes that are differentially expressed.
 Some of these plots include heatmaps, boxplots, and volcano plots.
 Alternatively, you can use custom plots using ggplot2 command or base R plotting commands such as those provided in the supplementary tutorials.
 Start with something very simple such as a scatter plot of tumor vs. normal FPKM values.

-Compare your plots to the expected plots: [module6lab_Rnotebook.html](https://github.com/bioinformatics-ca/CAN_2021/blob/main/Module6/module6lab_Rnotebook.html) Save this file locally and load in it in your browser.
+Compare your plots to the expected plots: [module6lab_Rnotebook.html](https://github.com/bioinformatics-ca/CAN_2021/blob/main/Module6/module6lab_Rnotebook.html) To view this file, save it locally and load in it in your browser.